chrisrzhou/unverse/meditations/gardens.md

 - A garden is a closed system open to *Nature*, being shaped by a gardener.
 - *Nature* is the enclosing open system and is both *the Garden* of gardens, and is *the Gardener* that tends to itself and provides for all other gardens.

+---

+The Sun rises, and the ants begin their march, as does Man begins his/her march along.
+The march changes over the years, as the cars and planes join in.
+But as do all marches, we all leave a trail that influences the world around us.
+The ants tunnel as the soil aerates and fills in with the roots of plants.
+We carve roads and landscapes and terraform a concrete jungle, at times leaving no room for other life to fill in, but almost certainly life fills itself in as weeds and moss and mold finds a way in the concrete cracks, as Nature marches on Herself in terraforming the landscape back.
+The march goes on, as the Universe observes which march expresses itself in the most beautiful forms, not an end-form, but simply the expressions over a period of time on an infinite timeline.